Kuldeep037/Kinco-Servo-Driver/README.md

 $ros2 launch arm_interfaces kinco.launch.py

-It will start the Gui and ros2 along with some background process Now from the gui set the parameters and press run motor to start the operation
+It will start the Gui and ros2 along with some background process.
+Now from the gui set the parameters and press run motor to start the operation